AyaFergany/Prediction-using-Unsupervised-ML/README.md

 # TASK-2 Unsupervizad ML Task using KMeans
-to predict the optimum number of clusters and represent it visually
+from giving dataset of Iris predict the optimum number of clusters and represent it visually